alexisjcarr/ZiPy/README.md

 For this project, we aim to accomplish the following goals. **Goals I** and **II** will constitute our minimum viable product, while we aim to complete Goal III if time permits.

 **Goal I. Translate the R `pscl` package function zeroinf, namely the sub‐functions listed below.** Said sub‐functions will use the results of `GLM.fit` for their starting values.
 We will limit ourselves to implementing the `logit` link for simplicity.
-* likelihood and log‐likelihood
+* likelihood and log‐likelihood function
-* gradient likelihood
+* gradient function
-* maximum likelihood
+* maximum likelihood estimation function

 **Goal II.
 Compare the functionality of our package for both veracity and speed against the R pscl package.**
 * The veracity of the results will be tested on the datasets supplied with the `pscl` package, including but not limited to the absentee ballot dataset.